Catering to the Bespoke: How InfluxDB Meets Developers Where They Are

 In this vein, the developer advocates on our developer relations (DevRel) team act as the first-stage filter for reporting user needs back to the larger engineering team.
 Our DevRels collect user feedback and spot trends and patterns.
 We’re not promising to solve every problem that a developer mentions to us.
 But we’re always listening and learning about what we can do to reduce the friction developers may face using time series data at the core of their applications.

 There can be a bit of trial-and-error involved in continually improving the product as well.
 We use tools such as blog posts and community forums to test the waters with various features and capabilities and see what sticks.
 If momentum builds around a specific idea, we’re able to go back to the drawing board and see if it’s something we can build and implement.
-A recent example of this is our Native MQTT collector.
-This is a serverless, cloud-to-cloud data collection feature that we developed after receiving feedback that some of our users weren’t able to deploy Telegraf agents in their architecture.

 Ultimately, leveraging open source allows us to interact with a much broader set of developers and to help them build applications for a wider set of use cases.
 It could be a college student who’s playing around with and learning about time series data, a startup CTO who’s doing something really innovative, or an existing enterprise that has a ton of time series data and needs a better way to manage it.

 Creating a platform that meets developers where they are enables us to put developers first and provide them with the tools and resources necessary to progress along their time series journey rapidly, achieving that Time to Awesome we always like to talk about, and driving innovation.